TJGermano/tackle_contribution_rate/README.md

    - The script will process the data and generate a new CSV file with the distances calculated.

+### Steps to Use the Player Play Accumulation Script:

+1. **Download the Script**:
+   - Download the `accumulate_player_plays.py` script from this repository.

+2. **Ensure Data Availability**:
+   - Ensure you have run the `calculate_distance.py` script for each week of data and have the resulting `week_X_distance.csv` files.

+3. **Run the Script**:
+   - Open a terminal or command prompt.
+   - Navigate to the directory where the script and the data files are located.
+   - Run the script using the following command:

+     ```sh
+     python scripts/accumulate_player_plays.py
+     ```

+   - The script will process the data and print the results for defensive players sorted by plays within 1 yard.

 ### Note:
-- This script needs to be run separately for each week of tracking data.
-Update the script to load the appropriate week's data file before running it.
 - Ensure you have all the necessary Python libraries installed.
 You can install them using:

     ```sh